-Illinois taxpayers that are S corporations and other non-corporate members of a unitary business group are still required to file Illinois separate unitary returns, as well as separate tentative tax payments, separate estimated tax payments, separate claims for refunds, and separate amended returns.
-However, the unitary business group (including Subchapter S corporation members) must complete only one Illinois Schedule UB and include a copy with each return filed.
+Illinois taxpayers that are S corporations and other noncorporate members of a unitary business group are still required to file Illinois separate unitary returns, as well as make separate tentative tax payments, separate estimated tax payments, separate claims for refunds, and separate amended returns.
+However, the unitary business group (including subchapter S corporation and non-corporate members) must complete only one Illinois Schedule UB and include a copy with each return filed.